rlabduke/suitename/README.md

 ## Running

+Suitename is integrated into the CCTBX library and can be run from within it.

+Suitename can also be run from the command line using a Python 3 interpreter: `python3 suitename.py [arguments]`

-Suitename takes an input file as its first argument, or if none provided, reads the standard input.
+Suitename takes an input file as its first argument, or if none provided, reads from standard input.
 It writes its results to standard output.
 It classifies the conformation of each suite into one of several dozen predefined clusters that have been determined by years of study.

 Two forms of input are supported:
   1. A list of the 6 dihedral angles $/alpha$, $/beta$, $/gamma$, $/delta$, $/epsilon$, $/zeta$) for each residue of the RNA molecule.
 Suitename will re-parse the dihedral angles in the residues to obtain the 7 dihedral angles in each suite ($/delta/-1, $/epsilon/-1, $/zeta/-1, $/alpha$, $/beta$, $/gamma$, $/delta$), and then operate on those.
 This is the default input.